-- Limitations are for the development and the evaluation of the plan and training of the primary caregiver. - Behavioral Consultation service does not include implementation of the plan by the behavior consultants or training of the staff. - Behavioral Consultation service excludes services provided through the Individual Education Plan (IEP). - Behavioral Consultation service is limited to \$5,200 per participant per State Fiscal Year, unless an exception is approved by the DHHS/DD Section to prevent imminent institutionalization.
-Given that this is a self-directed service, the participant\legal decision maker must choose a service provider who meets Department set parameters of the provider's specifications of the service.
-The participant\legal decision maker chooses the appropriate provider dependent on the participant's budget and the provider rates. - Behavioral Consultation service is not available for individuals receiving Residential Habilitation or Independent Habilitation as behavioral consultation is included as a professional service. - Behavioral Consultation services cannot be provided in a foster care setting, but may be authorized in the natural family home when the participant is present and the requirements above are met. - Behavioral Consultation services cannot be authorized on the individual service plan with Infant Development. - Behavioral Consultation service may not be provided in a clinical setting or a school. - Behavioral Consultation service shall not be furnished or billed at the same time of day as another service that provides direct care to the participant.
-These services include Medicaid State Plan Services, In-Home Supports, Extended Home Health Care, Parenting Support, Day Habilitation, Homemaker services, Prevocational Services, Small Group Employment Supports, Respite or Individual Employment. - Behavioral Consultation service may not duplicate any other service in the waiver.
+Limitations are for the development and the evaluation of the plan and training of the primary caregiver.

+- Behavioral Consultation service does not include implementation of the plan by the behavior consultants or training of the staff. - Behavioral Consultation service excludes services provided through the Individual Education Plan (IEP). - Behavioral Consultation service is limited to limited to \$5,200 per participant per State Fiscal Year unless an exception is approved by the DHS/DDD to prevent imminent institutionalization.
+Given that this is a selfdirected service the participant\legal decision maker must choose a service provider who meets Department set parameters of the provider's specifications of the service.
+The participant\legal decision maker chooses the appropriate provider dependent on the participant's budget and the provider rates. - Behavioral Consultation service is not available for individuals receiving Residential Habilitation or Independent Rehabilitation as behavioral consultation is included as a professional service. - Behavioral Consultation services cannot be provided in a foster care setting but may be authorized in the natural family home when the participant is present and the requirements above are met. - Behavioral Consultation services cannot be authorized on the individual service plan with Infant Development. - Behavioral Consultation service may not be provided in a clinical setting or a school. - Behavior Consultation service shall not be furnished or billed at the same time of day as other services that provide direct care to the participant.
+These services include Medicaid State Plan_Services, In-Home Supports, Extended Home Health Care, Parenting Support, Day Habilitation, Homemaker services, Prevocational Services, Small Group Employment Supports, Respite, or Individual Employment. - Behavioral Consultation service may not duplicate any other service in the waiver.